dadebulba/DamAliasLab/README.md

-z
+## Usage and installation
+Come si installa per provarlo in locale e come si usa

-# How to contribute to the project
+## How to contribute to the project
 nuovo branch + pull request (quello che abbiamo fatto noi)